-2018 Gadolinium Lawsuit News: Earlier this year, the FDA published new medical guides for patients and doctors with updated information about the dangers of gadolinium.
-If you have received a gadolinium-based contrast agent (GBCA) and developed severe complications, talk to an attorney now to get a free case review and learn about your legal rights.
+2018 Gadolinium Lawsuit News: In October 2018, the U.S. Judicial Panel on Multidistrict Litigation decided not to centralize gadolinium lawsuits, allowing those cases to move forward in the district courts where they were filed.
+If you have received a gadolinium-based contrast agent (GBCA) and developed persistent symptoms, talk to an attorney to get a free case review and learn about your legal rights.

-Gadolinium is a rare earth element used in intravenous contrast dyes for imaging technologies like magnetic resonance imaging (MRI) scans, X-rays, and CT scans.
-The FDA has issued multiple drug safety communications about the dangers of gadolinium, including a 2007 requirement to add a black box warning to the drug label.
-As a result of the serious side effects of gadolinium, many people have filed lawsuits against pharmaceutical companies like Bayer and GE Healthcare, among others.
+Gadolinium is a rare earth element used in contrast dyes to help medical technicians see internal organs and other parts of the body on MRI scans.
+Since gadolinium was first approved, the FDA has issued multiple drug safety communications about the dangers of the dye ingredient, including a 2007 requirement to add a black box warning to the drug label.
+As a result of serious gadolinium side effects, many people have filed lawsuits against pharmaceutical companies like Bayer and GE Healthcare.

 Why Are People Filing Gadolinium Lawsuits?

-Contrast dyes are often used to increase the visibility of blood vessels, organs, and soft tissues in the body during MRI scans and other imaging scans.
+Contrast dyes are used to increase the visibility of blood vessels, internal organs, and soft tissues in the body during magnetic resonance imaging (MRI) scans and other imaging technologies like X-rays and CT scans.
 Since the late 1980s, Gadolinium has been used in some contrast dyes because of its strong paramagnetic properties, which react to the magnetic resonance of MRIs and make parts of the body easier to see.

 Unfortunately, gadolinium can also cause a wide variety of side effects, some of which are quite severe.
 Two of the most dangerous complications are nephrogenic systemic fibrosis and gadolinium deposition disease.